kassambara/ggpubr/cran-comments.md

 ## Update

-This is an updated version 0.6.1 (see NEWS.md).
+This is an updated version 0.6.2 (see NEWS.md).

-## Resubmission

-This is a resubmission.
-In this version I have:

-- Fixed namespace resolution issues with `after_stat()` calls that were causing failures in reverse dependency packages (`bSi` and `PopComm`).
-The issue has been resolved within ggpubr by ensuring proper evaluation environment setup, so no changes are required from the maintainers of affected packages.